 16. Siberian Husky

 The Siberian Husky has become an increasingly popular pet.
-It is a friendly and very loving dog, but the Husky has some unique ways and you will have to be aware of these.
+They are a friendly and very loving dog, but the Husky has some unique ways and you will have to be aware of these.
 They love to be outdoors, tend to like being physically on top of things, are very vocal, and can be quite destructive if they do not get enough exercise.
 They are as demanding as they are loving and affectionate.

 17. English Setter